hdqlkncso24jvf/NEX/README.md

 For the convenience of other developers, this project has already pre-completed the inference process and the feature generation process of the LLM.
 In the `dataset_name_filled.json` file under the LLM folder of each dataset, there are pseudo-labels for rough classification and keywords for feature generation, which have been inferred by the fine-tuned LLM.
 In the GNN folder of each dataset, the `feature_{keywords_num}.pth` contains the initial embeddings using SimCSE.

-# LMiner

-The `LMiner` folder contains code for run miner algorithm in level-wise mode.

 ## Installing dependencies on Ubuntu

 GCC version: 7.4.0 or above, support of c++17 standard required.